bluenviron/mediamtx/README.md

 The command will produce the `mediamtx` binary.

-#### Raspberry Pi
+### Raspberry Pi

 The server can be compiled with native support for the Raspberry Pi Camera.
-Compilation must happen on a Raspberry Pi Device, with the following dependencies:
+Compilation must be performed on a Raspberry Pi, with the following dependencies:

 * Go &ge; 1.20
 * `libcamera-dev`